Why Consistency Matters Most — for Your Brain and Body

 Consistency might sound like the boring grape on a plate of tropical fruit, but trainers have talked up its power for years.
 Now, new research proves they are onto something.

-Mandy Hagstrom, PhD and lecturer at the University of New South Wales School of Medical Sciences
+Mandy Hagstrom, PhD and lecturer at the University of New South Wales School of Medicine

-"Light or heavy, working to failure or not—for building strength, it may not be as important as we thought", says Mandy Hagstrom, PhD, the lead study author and a lecturer at the UNSW School of Medical Sciences.
-In her review, women who did two to four workouts per week saw an average 3.3% increase in lean mass, 25% increase in upper body strength and 27% increase in lower body strength over an average period of 15 weeks, regardless of how they trained.
+“Light or heavy, working to failure or not — for building strength, it may not be as important as we thought,” says Mandy Hagstrom, PhD, the lead study author and a lecturer at the UNSW School of Medicine.
+In her review, women who did two to four workouts per week saw an average 3.3 percent increase in lean mass, 25 percent increase in upper-body strength, and 27 percent increase in lower-body strength over an average period of 15 weeks, regardless of how they trained.
 Why?
-Getting it done regularly, no matter what "it" looks like on any given day, typically adds up to more overall volume, she explains, which is key to creating lasting change.
-(There's no reason to think consistency wouldn't benefit men too, notes Hagstrom.)
+Getting it done regularly, no matter what “it” looks like on any given day, typically adds up to more overall volume, she explains, which is key to creating lasting change.
+(There’s no reason to think consistency wouldn’t benefit men too, notes Hagstrom.)

 What does all this mean for you?
-It's simple.
-If thinking about what type of workout you'll do, for how long and with what equipment overwhelms or stresses you, you're more likely to stall, says Hagstrom.
-Same if you experience a sudden lack of motivation, crazy-packed schedule, blah energy or bad weather.
-Stop sweating the details and prioritise just showing up and doing something, time and time again, and all that BS will become white noise.
+It’s simple.
+If thinking about what type of workout you’ll do, for how long, and with what equipment overwhelms or stresses you, you’re more likely to stall, says Hagstrom.
+Same if you experience a sudden lack of motivation, crazy-packed schedule, blah energy or crappy weather.
+Stop sweating the details and prioritize just showing up and doing something, time and time again, and all that BS will become white noise.

 Your Brain on Consistency

-Consistency doesn't just set your body up for change, it affects your mind too.
-"Creating a consistent habit is like clearing out a new path on a trail", says Amanda Leibovitz, PhD, a certified mental performance consultant and the manager of sports programmes for the Semper Fi & America's Fund.
-"Every time you want to do something new, like train at 6am or go for an evening run, you're cutting that new path.
-It's rough at first and may be hard to walk on.
-But then, with consistency, it becomes easier to travel".
-Eventually, your body and brain will prefer to take that path over the one that's become overgrown (the not-doing-the-activity path), because it's become the one of least resistance.
+Consistency doesn’t just set your body up for change.
+It affects your mind too.
+“Creating a consistent habit is like clearing out a new path on a trail,” says Amanda Leibovitz, PhD, a certified mental-performance consultant and the manager of sports programs for the Semper Fi & America’s Fund.
+“Every time you want to do something new, like train at 6 am or go for an evening run, you’re cutting that new path.
+It’s rough at first and may be hard to walk on.
+But then, with consistency, it becomes easier to travel.”
+Eventually, your body and brain will prefer to take that path over the one that’s become overgrown (the not-doing-the-activity path), because it’s become the one of least resistance.

 Consistency goes even deeper: Developing it changes how you think about yourself.
-When you do the things you told yourself you'd do (start a workout, cook instead of order a takeaway), you build self-trust, says Leibovitz.
-Once you have that, you're not going to want to lose it.
+When you do the things you told yourself you’d do (start a workout, cook instead of order delivery), you build self-trust, says Leibovitz.
+Once you have that, you’re not going to want to lose it.

 How to Just Do It

-Being consistent might seem easier said than done, but it doesn't need to be.
-"One of the big traps when it comes to creating consistency is all-or-nothing thinking", says Nicole Gabana, PhD, the director of sport psychology at the University of Massachusetts Amherst.
-You know, the "I don't have the heavy dumbbells this workout calls for, so I can't do it" or "I don't have a full 45 minutes, so I'm going to skip my run" logic.
-"But doing something is always better than doing nothing", says Gabana.
-If some of those workouts aren't your best, who cares?
-Rather than focus on what you didn't do or could have done better, applaud everything you did do.
-Because showing up when you weren't really feeling it can help you get after it the next time you're debating skipping a session.
+Being consistent might seem easier said than done.
+But it doesn’t need to be.
+“One of the big traps when it comes to creating consistency is all-or-nothing thinking,” says Nicole Gabana, PhD, the director of sport psychology at the University of Massachusetts Amherst.
+You know, the “I don’t have the heavy dumbbells this workout calls for, so I can’t do it” or “I don’t have a full 45 minutes, so I’m going to skip my run” logic.
+“But doing something is always better than doing nothing,” says Gabana.
+If some of those workouts aren’t your best, who cares?
+Rather than harp on what you didn’t do or could have done better, applaud everything you did do.
+Because showing up when you weren’t really feeling it can help you get after it the next time you’re debating skipping a session.

 At the end of the day, it comes down to this: Just do what you can with what you have.
-That's enough to keep the path towards a healthier, happier you well-groomed.
+That’s enough to keep the path toward a healthier, happier you well-groomed.